 - Since 2012, Ngaire has maintained her qualification as a Green Star Building Associate from the Green Building Council of Australia.

-- Ngaire maintains post-nominals from the Public Health Association of Australia.
+- Ngaire maintains post-nominals from the Public Health Association of Australia and the Australian Institute of Management.

 Other studies and training